oda-hub/renku-graph-vis/README.md

 ### Graph visualization within a renkulab session

-The graph can be displayed during an interactive Renkulab session by including `renku_graph_vis` within the project's requirements.
+The graph can be displayed during an interactive Renkulab session by including the plugin as a project's requirements.
 A dedicated button will then be displayed in the Renkulab launcher when a new session is started.
 This will open a dedicated tab for the visualization of the Graph.

 <div align="center">
 <img width="75%" src="readme_imgs/renkulab_overview_example_1.png">